 This procedure is generalized.
 Use of smaller samples is possible.
+This procedure can be adapted for other plant tissues, including roots, stems, flowers, and siliques.
 Please contact Mary Roth at firstname.lastname@example.org (please include a subject line) to inquire.

 A .pdf of this method, including shipping directions, can be found here.

-Take up to 8 leaves (or up to 3 whole little plants- see NOTE #2); quickly immerse in 3 ml 75ºC (preheated) isopropanol with 0.01% BHT (butylated hydroxytoluene, e.g., Sigma B1378) for 15 min.
+Take 1 to 8 leaves (or up to 3 whole little plants- see NOTE #2); quickly immerse in 3 ml 75ºC (preheated) isopropanol with 0.01% BHT (butylated hydroxytoluene, e.g., Sigma B1378) and continue to heat for 15 min.
 Use a 50 ml (25 x 150 mm) glass tube with a Teflon-lined screw cap.
 NOTE #1: It is extremely important that the plants be extracted immediately after sampling and that the isopropanol be preheated.
 Plants have very active phospholipase D, which is activated upon wounding; failure to place the sampled tissue quickly into hot isopropanol will result in generation of phosphatidic acid.
 NOTE #2: To do the analysis, only a fraction of an Arabidopsis leaf is needed.
-Use of more tissue reduces variability among samples.
-Dry weights of 5 to 30 mg, measured as in step 7, are recommended.
+Use of more tissue reduces variability among samples; use of smaller amounts of tissue can provide information about individual plants and plant tissues.
+Dry weights of 5 to 30 mg, measured as in step 6, are recommended.

 Add 1.5 ml chloroform and 0.6 ml water, vortex; then agitate (shaking incubator) at room temperature for 1 hour.
 Transfer (long, glass Pasteur pipettes) lipid extracts to glass tubes with Teflon-lined screw-caps.